covertnine/cortex-widgets/readme.txt

 == Changelog ==
+ 1.2.21 =
+ * removed additional alt text from avatar image in basic template

  1.2.2 =
  * Added new image size for event posters and bigger screens Tested up to 4.9